The Invisible Woman (2013 film): Production

+Release

-ReleaseThe Invisible Woman premiered at the Telluride Film Festival on 31 August 2013.
+The Invisible Woman premiered at the Telluride Film Festival on 31 August 2013.
 The first trailer was launched on 4 October 2013.
 The film had a limited release in the United States on 25 December 2013 and opened in the United Kingdom on 7 February 2014.

 Reception

+Box office

-Box officeThe Invisible Woman earned £1,026,591.43 ($1,373,682) at the Box Office in the United Kingdom and $1,229,853 in the United States.
+The Invisible Woman earned £1,026,591.43 ($1,373,682) at the Box Office in the United Kingdom and $1,229,853 in the United States.
 The total worldwide gross was £2,380,130.78 ($3,184,853).

 Critical response

 Review aggregator Rotten Tomatoes calculated a 75% approval rating, with an average score of 6.73/10, based on 158 reviews.
 The website's critical consensus reads, "Its deliberate pace will frustrate some viewers, but for fans of handsomely mounted period drama, The Invisible Woman offers visual as well as emotional cinematic nourishment."
 On review aggregator Metacritic, the film holds a weighted average score of 75/100, based on 41 reviews from mainstream critics, indicating "generally favorable reviews".

-In his review on the Roger Ebert website, Godfrey Cheshire gave the film three and a half out of four stars, calling it "a formidable achievement for Fiennes as both actor and director".
+In his review on RogerEbert.com, Godfrey Cheshire gave the film three and a half out of four stars, calling it "a formidable achievement for Fiennes as both actor and director".
 Cheshire wrote that the story is told with "extraordinary delicacy and cinematic intelligence" and with a "finely calibrated poetic obliqueness that draws the viewer into the relationship's gradual unfolding".
 Cheshire continued:

 Cheshire also praised the performances of the leading actors, including Fiennes who "creates an exuberant portrait of Dickens that encompasses his vanity and selfishness as well as his bounteousness and thirst for life", Jones who is "luminous" and "conveys the young woman's mix of awe, intoxication and anxiety as she is drawn inexorably into the orbit of a powerful older man", and Scanlan who shows Catherine Dickens' "dignity and grace in heart-rending circumstances".
 Cheshire concluded:

 In his review for The Guardian, Peter Bradshaw gave the film four out of five stars, calling the film "piercingly intimate and intelligent" and praises Fiennes for his "strength as a director" and for his "richly sanguine" portrayal of Charles Dickens.
 Bradshaw also praises Scanlan for her "shrewd and sensitive performance as Dickens's neglected wife".
 Bradshaw concluded, "This is an engrossing drama, with excellent performances and tremendous design by Maria Djurkovic."

 In his review for The Telegraph, Tim Robey gave the film four out of five stars.
 Robey focused on the acting performances, especially Scanlan who "gives arguably the standout performance in this generally smashing cast ... in two perfectly weighted, emotionally crushing scenes".

 In his review in the New York Observer, Rex Reed called the film "a cogently written and elegantly appointed period piece that relates passages in his books to emotions in his personal life, holding the attention and shedding light on one of literature’s most fascinating footnotes".